akingdom/akingdom/README.md

 **[Areas of Expertise](#work-i-do)** - [Language](#interests) · [Software](#current-programming-and-markup-languages) · [Technology](#platforms) · [Everything Else](#interests) · [Quotes](#quotes)

+*How do you use this website?
+Use the links in this page*

 ### Work I do

 - Freelancer for hire